menu icon

 Andy Goldsworthy: Stone House (Bonnington) 2009

-Stone House (Bonnington) is an excavated area of bedrock, approximately six metres by eight metres in size, on top of which, is a house-like building made of stone.
+Stone House (Bonnington) by Andy Goldsworthy is an excavated area of bedrock, approximately six metres by eight metres in size, on top of which is a building made of stone.
+Inside Stone House (Bonnington) bedrock erupts dramatically into the space of the house.
+The effect is primordial, unearthly and uncanny.

-The work is an important deepening of a sculptural experience that emerged in Goldsworthy’s art with Rock Fold (1993), for which he explains, “I removed the soil to reveal the bedrock…revealing something that is there, but which to a large extent is hidden, or not understood, or acknowledged.”
+The work is an important deepening of a sculptural experience that emerged in Goldsworthy’s art with Rock Fold (1993), for which he explains, ‘I removed the soil to reveal the bedrock…revealing something that is there, but which to a large extent is hidden, or not understood, or acknowledged.’

 Stone House (Bonnington) also continues Goldsworthy’s interest in the house as a frame or container for encounters with profoundly intransigent, undomesticated materials, as in Stone House (2005) or his suite of Clay Houses (Boulder-Room-Holes) for Glenstone Museum (2007-8).
+Alongside Stone House (Bonnington), Jupiter Artland’s permanent collection includes three other artworks by Goldsworthy: Clay Tree Wall, Coppice Room and Stone Coppice.

 Biography